 Gita: See Bhagavad Gita.

 Guru: a spiritual master who has reached the highest attainment on the spiritual path, initiates others, and guides them to liberation.
-Rarely, a Guru is also an, such as Christ, Krishna, or Buddha.
+Rarely, a Guru is also an avatar, such as Christ, Krishna, or Buddha.
 See also: Sadguru

 guru: a teacher, preceptor; particularly, a religious or spiritual teacher; any revered or respected person, such as a family elder.
 See also: Guru, Sadguru